 Demme has gained a cult following among film buffs.
-However, he did not achieve mainstream success until he made The Silence of the Lambs (1991), where it managed to grab both audiences and critics and became one of only three filmsnote to win the "Big Five"note at the 1992 Oscars.
-Today is has been cited as one of the greatest films ever made.
+However, he did not achieve mainstream success until he made The Silence of the Lambs (1991), where it managed to grab both audiences and critics and became one of only three filmsnote to win the "Big Five"note Academy Awards.
+Today it has been cited as one of the greatest films ever made.

 Paul Thomas Anderson has cited Demme as a major influence on his work.